 The biggest drawback of Calendar Budget (and why I recommend it only until you have a good bank cushion in place) is that while it has a mobile site, it's lacks a user friendly app.
 The mobile site is almost useless but the full website is faster than doing the budget on paper, even though it's much slower than other budget programs out there.
 You have to manually save and upload your bank transactions and then you have to let the site reload after adding each transaction.

-My secret wish is that they start charging for Calendar Budget and then put the profits back into upgrading the system and rolling out an app.
+It used to be free and my secret wish was always that they start charging for Calendar Budget and then put the profits back into upgrading the system and rolling out an app.
+Guess what, it seems to be coming true!
 It's completely unique as far as budgeting systems go and there's nothing else out there like it.

 I should also note that Calendar Budget's customer service is amazing.
 I've written in 3 times, and everytime I do, I get a response back from the creator himself that answers my question.
 It's hard to beat that.